 RED LIST OF ENDANGERED BIRDS IN FRANCE

 Eight years after the previous assessment, the 2016 update of the Red List of breeding birds in France revealed a worsened situation in metropolitan France: a third of the species is now threatened, compared to a quarter in 2008.

 The reassessment of the level of threat to the 284 species of breeding birds listed in mainland France shows that the situation has deteriorated for 48 species between 2008 and 2016, while only 15 have seen their status improve during this period.
 In total, 92 species are classified as threatened in France.

-With more than a century of commitment and a network of local associations active throughout the country, the LPO is now the leading association for the protection of nature in France.
-The LPO counts more than 60 000 members and more than 8 000 volunteers, join them!
+With over a century of commitment and a network of local associations active throughout the country, the LPO is now the leading nature protection association in France.
+The LPO has over 60,000 members and more than 8,000 volunteers – join them!